ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-7-3.md

-Chapter 7: Overcoming Obstacles to Effective Problem-Solving: Tips for Maintaining Motivation and Commitment to Problem-Solving
+Tips for Maintaining Motivation and Commitment to Problem-Solving
 ===============================================================================================================================

 Effective problem-solving can be a challenging process, and it is common to face obstacles along the way.
 These obstacles can cause frustration, stress, and a lack of motivation, which can hinder progress.
 In this chapter, we will explore tips for maintaining motivation and commitment to problem-solving.